catberry/catberry/docs/index.md

 Cat-component is declared as a directory with `cat-component.json` file by default.
 But you can change it in [config](#config).
-When Catberry initializes it does recursively search of such directories starting with your application root.
+When Catberry initializes it does recursively search for such directories starting with your application root.
 It means you can publish and use cat-components from [npm](http://npmjs.org/).

 `cat-component.json` consists of following:

-* name – name of the component and postfix of custom tag (optional, by default it is the name of the directory).
+* name – the name of the component and postfix of custom tag (optional, by default it is the name of the directory).
 * description – some additional information about cat-component (optional)
 * template – relative path to component template (required)
-* errorTemplate – relative path to component template for error state (optional)
+* errorTemplate – relative path to component template for an error state (optional)
 * logic – relative path to file that exports constructor for logic object (optional, index.js by default)